 AS/NZS, followed by a designation means the Australian/New Zealand Standard having that designation that is jointly published by Standards Australia and the Standards Council of New Zealand;

-MS 241 means the Ministerial Standard for Emergency Position Indicating Radio Beacons, made by the Federal Minister under the Radiocommunications Act 1983 of the Commonwealth section 9;

-prescribed standard means —
+prescribed standard means AS/NZS 4280.1:2003.

-(a) AS/NZS 4280.1:2003; or

-(b) until 1 February 2009 — MS 241 or AS/NZS 4330:1995.

 (1) The owner of a vessel that proceeds more than 2 nautical miles from the mainland, or more than 400 m from an island situated more than 2 nautical miles from the mainland, must ensure that the vessel is equipped with an Emergency Position Indicating Radio Beacon that —

-(a) complies with a prescribed standard; and
+(a) complies with the prescribed standard; and

 (b) is registered with the Australian Maritime Safety Authority established under the Australian Maritime Safety Authority Act 1990 of the Commonwealth section 5.

+(2A) Subregulation (1) does not apply to a recreational paddle craft that is a vessel.

 (2) An owner who contravenes subregulation (1) commits an offence.

 [(3) deleted]